HazyResearch/deepdive/doc/doc/advanced/performance.md

     gpfdist -d [directory] -p [port] &

 where you specify the directory for storing the files and the HTTP port to run on.
-**Note that the directory should be an empty directory since DeepDive will clean up this directory or overwrite files.**
+The directory should be an **empty directory** since DeepDive will clean up this directory or overwrite files.
 Then, in `application.conf`, specify the gpfdist settings in the `db.default` as follows